UniMath/UniMath/UniMath/SubstitutionSystems/README.md

   * signature of lambda calculus obtained from general constructions
   * equational laws for catamorphisms/folds on lambda calculus
   * obtain substitution monad on Set
-* *LamHSET.v* --- instantiates the main result of LiftingInitial_alt.v for Lam in the category HSET and obtains an initial heterogeneous substitution system and a monad
+* *LamHSET.v* --- instantiates the main result of LiftingInitialAlt.v for Lam in the category HSET and obtains an initial heterogeneous substitution system and a monad
 * *LamSignature.v*
   * "Manual" definition of the arities of the constructors of lambda calculus